Why Pastured Pork Is the Healthy Choice

-There’s a growing awareness of what real food means, not only for those who produce real food but also for those who consume it.
-For producers of pastured pork, also known as pasture-raised pork, the end goal is to turn out real food so that consumers get the best nutritional benefits that pork can provide, and this begins with healthy, stress-free animals raised without antibiotics in a natural environment.
+The awareness of real food continues to gain momentum for food producers and consumers alike.
+For producers of pastured pork, also known as pasture-raised pork, the end goal is to produce a real food that provides the best nutritional benefits from animals that are raised in the most ethical and sustainable environment.
+This begins with healthy, stress-free animals that are raised without antibiotics in a natural environment.

 Nutrition